TristenLiu/EK301-Truss-Code/README.md

 - The TrussAnalyzer code will calculate the tension/compression forces in each member, the failure load of each member if the member is in compression as well as the range of possible failures.
 - It will then call the print function to print the load, forces in each member, reaction forces at the supports, the cost of the truss, the max theoretical load & its range, and the max load/cost ratio.
-- Note that the print function is designed to work for only 3 reaction forces
+- Note that the print function is designed to work for only 3 reaction forces: One horizontal, Two vertical